|

 Throughout the history of art, sculptors have created drawings that

-relate to their three-dimensional work, and John Van Alstine is no
+relate to their three-dimensional work, and John Van Alstine is

-neither working drawings for sculptures in process, nor two-dimensional
+are neither working drawings for sculptures in process, nor two-dimensional

 representations of finished works.
 They exist as separate and distinct